 Buy second hand clothing, rent, or wear what you already own: There are so many wedding dresses in second hand shops, on Facebook marketplace, and apps like Vinted.
 Take a look there or find a rental shop for your dress or suit.
 Encourage your guests to avoid buying a new outfit for this wedding, and instead wear something they already own or go second hand shopping as well.
 Maybe they can even borrow a dress from a friend!

 By incorporating these eco-friendly practices into your wedding planning, you can have a beautiful and sustainable celebration.
+If you think this sounds like a lot of work, your wedding planner can help you with a lot of these things!
+So just make sure to hire a planner who shares the same values as you.
 Remember, every small step counts in creating a greener future.

 Thank you!
 We will be in touch with you shortly!